davegreenwood/torch-tps/README.md

 ## Limitations

-Batch processing not implemented yet.
+Batch processing is implemented and is shown in the example.